10 Interesting Facts about Rational Numbers

 • Every rational number represented by a point on the number line is less than every rational number represented by paints on its right

-1: Obtain the given rational numbers
+1: Obtain the given ratio numbers

 4: Express each rational number (obtained in 2) with the LCM (obtained in 3) as a common denominator